jerryhgladinet/docs/admin/source/chapter05.rst

 Team Folder Offline Settings
 ------------------------------

 If you have a big team folder or several team folders that are quite big in size, it is not a good practice to enable team folder offline from the root.
 Instead you can choose not to enable offline or just enable a subset of sub-folders that are relatively small and at the same time, used more often.
 If you want to enable a subset of sub-folders within team folders for offline access, you can start by going to the folder permission section.
-You can access this by selecting the folder (1), in the pulldown menu (2) select "Folder Permissions", then select the edit settings icon (3) and finally select "Enable offline access for native Client" (4), and Apply the change.
+You can access this by selecting the folder (1), in the pulldown menu (2) select "Folder Permissions", then select the edit settings icon (3) and finally select "Enable offline access for native Client" (4), and apply the change.

 .. figure:: _static/image_s6_4_00.png
     :align: center